Barbara Jordan Career Center

-Barbara Jordan Career Center, formerly Barbara Jordan High School for Careers, is a public vocational school center at 5800 Eastex Freeway (U.S. Highway 59) in Houston, Texas, United States.
+Barbara Jordan Career Center (BJCC), formerly Barbara Jordan High School for Careers (BJHSC), is a public vocational school center at 5800 Eastex Freeway (U.S. Highway 59) in Houston, Texas, United States.
 It is a part of the Houston Independent School District.
 Prior to July 1, 2018, the school served as its own self-contained secondary school.
 Since June 2018, Jordan is a regional career education hub for students enrolled at other HISD high schools.
 When it was its own high school it had a program for high school-aged deaf pupils.

 The center was named after politician Barbara Jordan.

 History

 Barbara Jordan High School was originally Houston Technical Institute up until 1979.
 Houston Technical Institute split its job oriented magnet program between two schools, Milby High School and Barbara Jordan High School For Careers (original name).
 The 1979/80 class was the last graduating class of Houston Technical Institute.
 The 1980/81 class was the first graduating class of Barbara Jordan High School For Careers.

 During the 1984–1985 school year, the percentages of Fs at 23 of 26 HISD high school campuses decreased in the spring semester because of the state-implemented No Pass No Play rule, which requires students in high school athletic programs to attain passing grades.
 At Jordan and Sterling High School, the percentages of Fs remained the same.

 In 2011, Andria Schur, the principal of Barbara Jordan, said that she was closing the auto-collision program at Jordan at the end of the 2010–2011 school year.
 Schur said that this was due to state budget cuts and because the school was "trying to shift to more 21st-century jobs."
 Schur suggested that students in the program instead enroll in Advanced Placement courses in art history and studio art.
 According to Mr. Gonzales, the teacher of the auto-collision program, if the program is eliminated, there will be no schools in HISD that will offer it.
 Gayle Fallon, the president of the Houston Federation of Teachers, said that HISD was trying to push the vocational programs into the domain of Houston Community College.
 Gonzales and some of his students attended an HISD board meeting, asking the board to make the steps to have the program saved.
 As of 2011 the school continued to offer automobile collision/repair courses.